jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 c .
 Object is called (for the purpose of *Access*).
 The c .
 Object command returns d .
 Object. d .
 Object returns e .
 Object. e .
 Object returns itself: e .
 Symbol.
 This process is contained in the Object Get commands of c, d and e.
 They redirect to one another until e returns itself.
 So c .
 Object returns e.

 The target object and target type of e are to be found out.
-Symbol might this by first calling __e .
+Symbol might do this by first calling __e .
 Object Get__ for the purpose of Redirection.
 This call is not anywhere in the diagram.
 It is done on Symbol’s discretion. e .
 Object Redirection returns Nothing, a special value that in this case indicates that there is no object line.
 Because there is no object line, the type line may need to be followed.
 Therefore Symbol calls e .
 Type for the purpose of Redirection.
 This call returns symbol f. f .
 Object Redirection is called, which returns Nothing, so them f .
 Type Redirection is called, which returns g. g .
 Object is called, which returns h. h .
 Object is called, which returns Nothing, so h .
 Type is called, which also returns nothing.
 During this redirection loop, Symbol has recorded the target object and target type of e.
 This concludes the access of c.

 Now we know c’s object and type we continue the journey of our call line.
 It appears in the diagram that we have now entered c.
 Symbol internally is working with another symbol now, though: h, because it is the target object and type of c.